 The RMHS Staff will also use these sessions to review videos of NHL, collegiate, and European games to identify better and learn correct tendencies, systems, and tactics.

 Hockey Chalk Talk

 Every RMHS camp will include a daily 30-minute hockey chalk talk.
 In these sessions, RMHS Staff will discuss performance improvement topics such as proper nutrition, hydration, higher avenues of hockey, drug prevention, and Sports Physiology.
 The Staff will also quiz the players through the camp to be sure they understand how they can negatively affect their athletic and interpersonal lives via these habits.

 Sports Board Mobile Player Assessment

 Rocky Mountain Hockey Schools is proud to announce a new partnership with SportsBoard: a Mobile Player Assessment Solution.
-Through their camp specific platform, RMHS will now be offering video evaluations with audio critiques as well as customized technical evaluations for each and every camper.
+Through their camp-specific platform, RMHS will now offer video evaluations with audio critiques and customized technical evaluations for every camper.